 In legal terms, ‘drug offense’ refers to possession, use, sale or furnishing of any intoxicating substance, drug, or drug paraphernalia prohibited by law.
-It is a crime to willfully possess illegal controlled substances such as marijuana, cocaine, crystal meth, methamphetamines, cocaine, ecstasy, LSD, "club drugs," heroin, and in certain instances prescription drugs.
+It is a crime to willfully possess controlled substances such as illegally obtained marijuana, cocaine, crystal meth, methamphetamines, ecstasy, LSD, "club drugs," heroin, and in certain instances prescription drugs.
 Possessing accessories related to drug use referred to as ‘drug paraphernalia,’ as well as "precursor" chemicals used in drug cultivation and manufacturing may also be considered a crime.

 The severity of the penalty of a drug crime is based on several factors among them: the quantity involved, whether or not there appears to be intent to sell or distribute the controlled substance, the type of drug involved, whether or not there was a weapon possession, and the geographic area of the offense.

 Possession of what is deemed a ‘small’ quantity may be considered “simple” possession, whereas possession of a large quantity may be presumed to be “possession with intent to distribute,” and, therefore, a more serious violation punishable by a heavier penalty.